alopezrivera/OneNoteExporter/README.md

 Some notes:

 * As expected, elaborate formatting doesn't survive export
-* Underscored text is annotated as such in Markdown, but does not render correctly at least in VSCode
+* Underscored text is annotated as such in Markdown, but does not render correctly (at least in VSCode)
+* Images resized within OneNote are rendered with an annotation to that effect.
+This may cause them not to render correctly (tested on VSCode)

 ## Requirements